-The kitchen with exposed concrete ceiling and adjoining loggia towards the back garden stands in a diagonal relation to the living room.
-The living room together with the en-suite bedroom share open views outward towards the lake underneath a generous pitched ceiling.
-On the second floor a large multipurpose landing provides access to two rooms, each framing different views back onto the landscape.
+The kitchen with its exposed concrete ceiling and adjoining loggia to the back garden stands in a diagonal relationship to the living room.
+Under a generous pitched roof, the living room and en-suite bedroom face the garden.
+Upstairs, a large, multifunctional landing provides access to two rooms, each with a different view back onto the landscape.

-The hybrid construction of steel, wood, concrete and plaster comes together in details that express the lightness of the house.
-Clad surfaces occasionally give way to reveal structural elements, offsetting the prefabricated rationale of the building.
+The hybrid construction of steel frames with prefabricated wooden infills comes together in details that express the lightness of the house.
+Clad surfaces occasionally give way to reveal structural elements, offsetting the prefabricated rationality of the building.
 The facade of ventilated plaster panels with aluminum window frames is covered in a textured mineral plaster in a custom soft green color developed specifically for the project.